bukhariaujih/cerdas-fa-api/README.md

-# FastAPI DeepFace Analyzer for CERDAS-UTP
+# FastAPI DeepFace Analyzer API for CERDAS-UTP

-This repository serves as a my take-home assignment for the CERDAS-UTP job application.
-It includes a FastAPI application integrated with the DeepFace library for face analysis.
+This repository is dedicated to a take-home assignment for the CERDAS-UTP job application.
+It features a FastAPI application seamlessly integrated with the DeepFace library to analyze faces.
+The primary objective is to deploy machine learning models using FastAPI and Docker.
+The ultimate goal is to develop a REST API capable of delivering machine learning model predictions through HTTP requests.

 ## Getting Started